Will Mohsin Beg become Pakistan's interim prime minister after Imran Khan's departure? - ExBulletin

 Khan fell out with Beg, when he revealed that for eight years the rent for Khan’s residence was paid by none other than the US Consulate.

-Khan had, in fact, repeatedly alleged that he met his downfall through the efforts of David Luthe, Assistant Secretary of the United States Office of South and Central Asian Affairs.
+Khan had, in fact, repeatedly alleged that he met his downfall because of the efforts of David Lu, the assistant secretary of the US Office of South and Central Asian Affairs.
 Lu had apparently met Pakistan’s ambassador to Washington last March, where he was told that Khan was due to take part in a no-confidence vote, which took place a month later.

-Imran Khan: Iranian democracy never recovered after Mossadegh was ousted in a US-backed coup.
-The United States has hatched a plot to overthrow my elected government.
-I am not anti-US.
-If Americans learn how disrespectful David Lu has spoken of the Pakistani prime minister, Biden will have to fire him. pic.twitter.com/dpymsI5CHB

-In line with the decision for an interim arrangement, Jahangir Khan Tareen, who has taken in many deserters from the Khans’ parent organization, Pakistan Tehreek-e-Insaf (PTI), is skating towards new horizons.
+In line with the decision for an interim arrangement, Jahangir Khan Tareen, who has taken in many deserters from Khan’s parent organization, Pakistan Tehreek-e-Insaf (PTI), is skating towards new horizons.

 Tareen, who formed the Istektam-e-Pakistan Party (IPP), left for London on Sunday, aiming to garner support from Pak expats for his new outfit.